 - Redness and irritation – If you’re using a strength that is too high for your skin type, redness or irritation can occur.
 Make sure to use a strength that makes sense for your skin type.
 (Dear Brightly does this for you.)
 And of course, moisturize!

-- Increased sensitivity to the sun – Retinoids can initially make your skin more sensitive to the sun, but after a few months of use, your skin’s response to UV rays returns to normal.
+- Increased sensitivity to the sun – Because of what Tretinoin and other retinoids are made of, they can initially make your skin more sensitive to the sun.
+But after a few months of use, your skin’s response to UV rays returns to normal.
 To avoid sensitivity, use sunscreen (but you should already be using one anyway…) And note, it’s still important to use a retinoid, even during the summer!

 - Acne “purging” – For those prone to acne, there may be a two- to four-week “purging” period where you experience acne breakouts before your skin clears up.
 That’s because you have hidden acne underneath the surface.
 This acne was going to appear sooner or later and retinoids force them to come out whether they like it or not.
 Patience is key.
 The results are worth it.
 There’s a reason millions of people use retinoids.